Pablo Larraín: 2020s

-In 2020, Larraín participated in the anthology series Homemade, the series was released on Netflix and consists of several short films following stories during the COVID-19 pandemic, directed by various directors of the world such as Ladj Ly, Sebastián Lelio and Rachel Morrison, among others, Larraín directed the short film "Last Call", starring Chilean actors Jaime Vadell, Mercedes Morán, Delfina Guzmán and Coca Guazzini.
+In 2020, Larraín participated in the anthology series, Homemade, the series was released on Netflix and consists of several short films following stories during the COVID-19 pandemic, directed by various directors of the world, such as Ladj Ly, Sebastián Lelio, and Rachel Morrison, among others, Larraín directed the short film "Last Call,” starring Chilean actors Jaime Vadell, Mercedes Morán, Delfina Guzmán and Coca Guazzini.

 In 2021, Larraín directed his second English-language film, Spencer, a Princess Diana biopic starring Kristen Stewart in the titular role.
-The film premiered at the 78th Venice Film Festival and received critical acclaim, with Stewart’s performance being lauded by critics and received nominations for the Golden Globe, Critics Choice and Academy Award for Best Actress, apart from receiving several other accolades from regional critics’ groups.
+The film premiered at the 78th Venice Film Festival and received critical acclaim, with Stewart's performance being lauded by critics and received nominations for the Golden Globe, Critics Choice and Academy Award for Best Actress, apart from receiving several other accolades from regional critics' groups.

-His next project on final days of Maria Callas, titled Maria, starring Angelina Jolie will be released in late 2023.
+In 2023, Larraín directed El Conde, which premiered at the 80th Venice International Film Festival.
+He also produced a Chilean documentary film directed by Maite Alberdi named The Eternal Memory, which was selected in the World Cinema Documentary Competition at the 2023 Sundance Film Festival.
+He earned an Academy Award nomination for Best Documentary Feature Film as a producer.

+His eleventh feature film is about the final days of opera singer Maria Callas, titled Maria, starring Angelina Jolie.
+The film premiered on 29 August 2024 at the Venice Film Festival.
+The film received critical acclaim who singled out Jolie's performance for praise and received nominations for the Golden Globe and Critics Choice Award for Best actress.